LokotamaTheMastermind/stats-preview-card-component/README.md

 ### Useful resources

 - [StackOverflow](https://www.stackoverflow.com) - This helped me to get ideas for how to make responsive grids and how to make the color overlay for the image.
-- [Bitflow created by me](https://bitflow.vercel.app) - This is what I used to get also an idea of how to mke an image have a color overlay
+- [Bitflow created by me](https://bitflow.vercel.app) - This is what I used to get also an idea of how to make an image have a color overlay

 ## Author